 Summary

-In summary, average salaries in Newfoundland and Labrador remain below the national level but offer strong earnings potential in certain growing industries and occupations.
+In summary, average salaries in Newfoundland and Labrador remain below the national level; however, they offer strong earnings potential in certain growing industries and occupations.
 Natural resources, construction, healthcare, technology and skilled trades have emerged as high-paying fields.

-Looking ahead, offshore oil activity, mining, greenhouse projects and renewable energy present positive outlooks.
+Looking ahead, offshore oil activity, mining, greenhouse gas projects, and renewable energy present a positive outlook.
 Continued public and private investment will be key for future job and wage growth.
 With expanded training initiatives, the province can build the skilled workforce needed to fill in-demand roles.

 What sectors pay the highest salaries in Newfoundland and Labrador?